Complete classification of the Dehn functions of Bestvina-Brady groups: Coloured words and coloured diagrams

 To ensure that the $h$-pushdown of a coloured diagram is well-defined, we must check that the labels of the $h$-pushdown of the bounded regions are null-homotopic words in $\raaggens$.
 This follows directly from the next result.

 \begin{lemma} Let $h \in \Z$.
 Let $\mathbf D$ be a coloured diagram for a null-homotopic coloured word.
 Let $\mathbf w = \colwordproduct k$ be the word read on a (possibly unbounded) region of $ \mathbf D $, starting from a point $p$, and let $u$ be the alternating word read on the corresponding region of $\pushdown[h]{\mathbf D} $.
 If $a_k \neq a_1$, then $u = \pushdown[h+\height(p)]{\mathbf w}$.
 Otherwise, if $a_k = a_1 = a $, then $\pushdown[h+\height(p)]{\mathbf w}=\transitionword a{h+\height(p)} u \transitionword a{h+\height(p)}^{-1}$.
-In either case, the word $u$ is null-homotopic. \end{lemma} \begin{proof} For $ i \in \range[0]{k} $, let $ h_i = h + \height(p) + \height(w_1 \dots w_i) $.
+In either case, the word $u$ is null-homotopic. \end{lemma} \begin{proof} For $ i \in \range[0]{k} $, let $ h_i = h + \height(p) + \height(w_1 \cdots w_i) $.
 Since $\mathbf w$ is the label of a (possibly unbounded) region in $\bolddiag$, it is null-homotopic, so $h_0 = h_k = h+\height(p)$.
 From \cref{def:pushdown-of-coloured-diagram}, we get that, if $a_1 \neq a_k$, then

 The key point is that all the transition words appearing between letters of the same colour disappear after folding.
-The first and the last transition word are not folded because of the assumption $ a_1 \neq a_k $; otherwise, they are folded, and we get
+The first and the last transition words are not folded because of the assumption $ a_1 \neq a_k $.
+Otherwise, if they are folded, that is, if $a_k=a_1=a$, we obtain